andyroo2000/andyroo2000.github.io/_posts/2014-08-01-getting-started-with-git.markdown

 Since we defined our GitHub repository as the remote repository when we created it in our **First workflow with Github**, typing `git push` will push the code to GitHub.

+---

+# Resources

+- [Try Git](https://www.codeschool.com/courses/try-git) - a CodeSchool course.
+You can take the course by signing up for a free CodeSchool account.
+- [Git Real](https://www.codeschool.com/courses/git-real) - the sequel to the course and there's also [Git Real 2](https://www.codeschool.com/courses/git-real-2)
+- [Learn Version Control with Git](http://www.git-tower.com/learn/ebook/command-line/introduction) - a comprehensive written introduction to Git.
+You can download it as a free .PDF and read it on the train.